TsvetanRangelov/SharedWebWork/README.md

 using video, images and text.
 Their IT department believes that more computing resources are needed to improve the system response time.
-The data team (Jo, Joe and Joh) have been collecting data on a system use on a daily basis for three years: they want to use this data to persuade the Board of Directors that they need more resources
+The data team (Jo, Joe and Joh) have been collecting data on a system use on a daily basis for three years: they want to use this data to persuade the Board of Directors that they need more resources.